azeldaniel/COMP2603-2021/README.md

 ## Week 3 (February 1st and 5th)

 Introduction to the various types of object oriented relationships: dependencies, associations, and generalisations.

+## Week 4 (February 8th and 12th)

+Introduction to class inheritance, method refinement and replacement.